BrenoNavarro/Tableau-Dashboard/README.md

 # Tableau-Dashboard
-A Wallmart Dashboard made using Tableau!
+A Walmart Dashboard made using Tableau!